-Funding is set aside for the acquisition and rehabilitation of existing multifamily housing.
-To qualify for this setaside no additional housing units may be added to the project.
+Approximately twenty-five percent (25%) of the available funding is set aside for the acquisition and rehabilitation of existing multifamily housing.
+To qualify for this set-aside no additional housing units may be added to the project.
 See Attachment "A" Item 6 for the amount of funding.
+The Geographic Distribution scoring criteria does not apply to qualified projects applying for the Acquisition/Rehabilitation Set-Aside.